dmontgomeryNREL/PyFLARE/docs/groupcontribution.rst

 for the reduced saturated vapor pressure for each compound, :math:`p_{r,\text{sat},i} = p_{\text{sat},i}/p_{c,i}`.
-The default method in `PyFLARE` is the Lee-Kesler method, as it is more stable at higher temperatures.
+The default method in `FuelLib` is the Lee-Kesler method, as it is more stable at higher temperatures.
 The Lee-Kesler\ :footcite:p:`lee_generalized_1975` method defines